Short Courses / Evening Courses in the Department of Irish and Celtic Languages

 Time, Place and Duration

 This is an evening course.
-There will be one lecture per week over an eleven-week term (10 classes), starting the week commencing 20th September, with one Monday 'off' in the term (25th October) (Ten classes in total).
+There will be one lecture per week over an eleven-week term (10 classes), starting the week commencing 11th September, with two Mondays 'off' in the term (23rd and 30th October) (Ten classes in total).
 The classes take place on Monday evenings from 6pm to 7pm.
-They will be held online in Autumn 2021 - applicant must have the necessary equipment (computer, internet connection, microphone etc as required).
-Contact Caoimhe ní Bhraonáin at email@example.com with any further queries.
+They will be held online in Autumn 2023 - applicant must have the necessary equipment (computer, internet connection, microphone etc as required).
+Contact Caoimhe ní Bhraonáin at firstname.lastname@example.org with any further queries.